palewire/first-python-notebook/docs/totals/index.rst

 How not to be wrong
 *******************

-The total we generated is not the overall total raised in the campaign, and is guaranteed to be lower than the totals reported in the media and by the campaigns.
+The total we generated is not the overall total raised in the campaign, and it is guaranteed to be lower than the totals reported in the media and by the campaigns.

 Why?